-The criteria for a nomination are: the person must have been deceased for more than ten years; must meet two of the following, born in the city of Defiance, lived in the city of Defiance for at least eight years, died a resident of the City of Defiance, or buried in the City of Defiance; and the nominee must be associated with a significant historical, cultural or humanitarian activity in Defiance or must have brought recognition to Defiance.
-Supporting information for nominations should include biographical information, photo, newspaper articles, and display items if available.
+The criteria for a nomination are: the person must have been deceased for more than ten years, thus ensuring the legacy of the nominee; must meet two of the following, born in the city of Defiance, lived in the city of Defiance for at least eight years, died a resident of the City of Defiance, or buried in the City of Defiance; in addition, the nominee must be associated with a significant historical, cultural or humanitarian activity in Defiance or must have brought recognition to Defiance.

 John T. Rohrs

 M. Ben Gaeth

 August A.W.
 Martin

 Class of 2014

 T. T. Shaw